xingyaoww/code-act/README.md

 ## 🪄 CodeActAgent

-Trained on **CodeActInstruct** and general conversaions, **CodeActAgent** excels at out-of-domain agent tasks compared to open-source models of the same size, while not sacrificing generic performance (e.g., knowledge, dialog).
+Trained on **CodeActInstruct** and general conversations, **CodeActAgent** excels at out-of-domain agent tasks compared to open-source models of the same size, while not sacrificing generic performance (e.g., knowledge, dialog).
 We release two variants of CodeActAgent:
 - **CodeActAgent-Mistral-7b-v0.1** (recommended, [model link](https://huggingface.co/xingyaoww/CodeActAgent-Mistral-7b-v0.1)): using Mistral-7b-v0.1 as the base model with 32k context window.
 - **CodeActAgent-Llama-7b** ([model link](https://huggingface.co/xingyaoww/CodeActAgent-Llama-2-7b)): using Llama-2-7b as the base model with 4k context window.